ONSdigital/software-engineer-community/standards/github.md

 Digital publishing validate the GPG key used against a list of known keys (managed in a github repo) and refuse to build either unsigned commits or commits signed by a key we don't recognise.

 - Signed commits are encouraged but not mandated
-~~-  Fahad to confirm why this is only encouraged ot mandated, talked to Chris U and he confirm this due to lack of central key management system ~~
+>~~**completed**Fahad to confirm why this is only encouraged ot mandated, talked to Chris U and he confirm this due to lack of central key management system~~

 ### Webhooks into ONS